-T101 is Horizon’s entry model, but it’s their most awarded treadmill.
-A 2.5 Continuous Duty Horsepower motor is surprisingly quiet, yet powerful.
+T202 is Horizon’s entry model, but it’s their most awarded treadmill.
+A 2.75 continuous duty horsepower motor is surprisingly quiet, yet powerful enough.

-A maximum speed of 10 mph is not the fastest, but I would rarely (if ever) train at 6-minute mile pace – maybe outdoor on a track, so it should be quick enough for most people.
+A maximum speed of 12 mph which is plenty for me anyway, it should be quick enough for most people.

 Horizon has differentiated the running surface into 3 distinct zones to offer maximum cushioning.
 That makes the treadmill great for anyone finding the outdoors surface a bit uncomfortable after a few miles of pounding.

 A hydraulic folding system is convenient and you’ll have no problems folding and storing it.
 It also comes with a cooling fan, tablet and bottle holder.